 (F) How is verification handled between reapplications?

-(1) The county agency shall pursue clarification and verification of the assistance group's circumstances by issuing the JFS 04219 "Request for Contact" (rev. 02/2004) or the CRIS-E generated equivalent, which clearly advises the assistance group of the verification it must provide or the actions it must take to clarify its circumstances.
+(1) The county agency shall pursue clarification and verification of the assistance group's circumstances by issuing the JFS 04219 "Request for Contact Important Notice" (rev. 4/2010) or the statewide automated eligibility system generated equivalent, which clearly advises the assistance group of the verification it must provide or the actions it must take to clarify its circumstances.

-(a) The JFS 04219 or the CRIS-E generated equivalent shall afford the assistance group at least ten days to respond and to clarify its circumstances, either by telephone or by correspondence, as the county agency directs.
+(a) The JFS 04219 or the statewide automated eligibility system generated equivalent shall afford the assistance group at least ten days to respond and to clarify its circumstances, either by telephone or by correspondence, as the county agency directs.
 It shall further state the consequences if the assistance group fails to respond to the county agency.

-(c) If the assistance group responds to the county agency and provides sufficient information, the county agency shall act on the new circumstances and adjust the budget accordingly.
+(c) When the assistance group responds to the county agency and provides sufficient information, the county agency shall act on the new circumstances and adjust the budget accordingly.

-(1) If verification is not available through no fault of the assistance group, the determination is based on the best possible evidence.
+(1) When verification is not available through no fault of the assistance group, the determination is based on the best possible evidence.

 (2) Where information from another source contradicts statements made by the assistance group, the assistance group shall be afforded a reasonable opportunity to resolve the discrepancy prior to an eligibility determination.